Understanding the Unique Structure

 The management of bankroll during long-format tournaments, such as Grand Slam events, requires a tailored approach due to the tournament's unique structure and length.
 Given that Grand Slam tournaments typically span over two weeks, it's advisable to allocate a specific percentage of your total bankroll for each round of the tournament.

 Implementing a tiered betting strategy may also be beneficial, which involves saving a larger portion of your bankroll for later rounds when match dynamics are likely to change based on player performance.
+Maintaining detailed records of all wagers and their respective outcomes is crucial for analyzing and refining betting strategies over multiple Grand Slam events.

 When you're betting on Grand Slam events, don't treat them like regular tournaments.
 Focus on player endurance, form, and how they perform on each surface.
 Remember, the extended format means surprises can happen, and odds often shift as matches unfold.
 Use in-play options and manage your bankroll with the longer run in mind.
 By adapting your strategy and staying alert to changes, you'll put yourself in a better position to find value and success.